devashishsharma2302/squealy/README.md

 **Scheduled emails embedded with reports**

 SQueaLy comes with email solutions as well.
-You can schedule emails embedded with the charts/reports you had created by just writting a [cron expression](http://docwiki.embarcadero.com/Connect/en/Writing_a_CRON_Expression)
+You can schedule emails embedded with the charts/reports you had created by just writing a [cron expression](http://docwiki.embarcadero.com/Connect/en/Writing_a_CRON_Expression)

 ## Requirements

 1. An account on [Heroku](https://www.heroku.com/)
-2. A databse accessible from the internet
+2. A database accessible from the internet

 ## Database Support